GraphBLAS/SuiteSparseSessions/Session1/README.md

 GraphBLAS can be compiled in "compact mode" to reduce binary size:
 - Disable factory kernels (per-operator, per-type control)
 - Used by FalkorDB for smaller binaries and faster compilation
-- Falls back to generic kernels (slower but functional)
+- Falls back to JIT (fast, but requires a compiler) or generic kernels (slower but functional)

 ### CMake Configuration [00:44:00]